yakworks/shipkit/README.md

 ## Why Bash?

 Yes we need it.
 Its pretty much every where.
-And when using a small alpine docker image, adding bash only adds about 800k compressed, and 2.2 mb uncompressed.
+And when using an alpine docker image, Bash only adds about 800k compressed, and 2.2 mb uncompressed.
+Its silly not use its plethora of features for scripting.

 | Image                                                        | size    | uncompressed |
 |--------------------------------------------------------------|--------:|-------------:|